 The Esthetician Certificate program focuses on the care, health and beauty of the skin.
-The students study the various skin types, disorders, infection control, and how general nutrition impacts skin health.
-Students are given the opportunity to become proficient in the use of electrotherapy, and light therapy within the skin area.
+The student studies the various skin types, disorders, infection control, and how general nutrition impacts skin health.
+The students is given the opportunity to become proficient in the use of electrotherapy, and light therapy within the skin area.
 The student will apply facial treatments, facial massage, the use of cosmetics, and skin care products.
 This program prepares the student to take the licensure exam from the Wyoming Board of Cosmetology.
 Completion of this program does not guarantee licensure.